Ryanair lifts profit forecast, looks forward to fare wars

 SHARES OUTPERFORM

-British Airways owner IAG, Lufthansa and Air France-KLM have all reported strong quarterly results on strong demand for summer travel and cheaper fuel.
+British Airways owner IAG (ICAG.L), Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) have all reported strong quarterly results on strong demand for summer travel and cheaper fuel.

 But Ryanair's drive to improve customer service without increasing its industry-low cost base has given it huge momentum in the past year.
-Its shares are up 88 percent on a year ago, compared with an increase of just over 23 percent on the ThomsonReuters Europe Airlines Index.
+Its shares are up 88 percent on a year ago, compared with an increase of just over 23 percent on the ThomsonReuters Europe Airlines Index .TRXFLDEUPUARLI.

 Falling fuel prices mean Ryanair "has the capacity to lower prices for the next 12-18 months while either maintaining or increasing margins," O'Leary said, adding that the airline would be disappointed if there was no fare war.